ropensci/roweb3/content/blog/2024-10-23-news-october-2024/index.md

 In this community call, three leaders from the Portuguese-speaking community will present their experiences leading and being part of these projects and share how we can participate in these efforts, including rOpenSci Developer Guide translation project.

 This community call will be followed by a [translaton at LatinR](https://www.eventbrite.cl/e/traducao-hackathon-traslaton-ropensci-tickets-1045507530167), for those who want to contribute.

+### Looking for Maintainers to Support First-Time Contributors

+Making your first contribution to Open Source can be both empowering and intimidating.
+As such, we’re exited to announce a special series of activities to support first-time contributors to rOpenSci packages! 🎉

+Are you an rOpenSci package maintainer who would like to help someone make their first contribution?

+See our blog post for more details and how to sign up (by Nov 24): https://ropensci.org/blog/2024/10/22/first-time-contributions/

 ### Coworking